 So what was it about our recruitment process, which proved so eye-opening to her?
 And how did it help us decide who to hire?

 What’s the secret weapon we use to gain deep insights into our job candidates?

 In our past blog post, “The Candidate Looked Great on Paper.
 But Then…” we explained how important it was to understand whether job candidates will fit in well with your company culture and your team – not just how competent they will be in the job.
 That means quickly getting to grips with the type of person they are, and how they work.

 Usually, this is information that doesn’t reveal itself until several months after they’ve started their role.
 It’s hard to get a really accurate sense of someone in an interview or two – which makes any hire risky!

-So, we use two diagnostic tools, to help us assess candidates’ personality.
+We use two diagnostic tools, to help us assess candidates’ personalities.

 There are no “right” or “wrong” results and no way to fail these tests.
 Rather, we use the insights to understand whether our potential new recruits are suitable for the role, and how they might impact the dynamics of our team.
 Once they are hired, it also helps us communicate with them in their preferred way and nurture their strengths.
 We want our new staff to reach their highest potential!